johnpapa/angular-styleguide/README.md

 **[Back to top](#table-of-contents)**

 ## Application Structure LIFT Principle
-  - **LIFT**: Structure your app such that you can `L`ocate your code quickly, `I`dentify the code at a glance, keep a `F`lattest structure you can, and `T`ry to stay DRY.
+  - **LIFT**: Structure your app such that you can `L`ocate your code quickly, `I`dentify the code at a glance, keep the `F`lattest structure you can, and `T`ry to stay DRY.
 The structure should follow these 4 basic guidelines.

       *Why LIFT?*: Provides a consistent structure that scales well, is modular, and makes it easier to increase developer efficiency by finding code quickly.
 Another way to check your app structure is to ask yourself: How quickly can you open and work in all of the related files for a feature?